rwth-acis/h5p-realityboxcollab/README.md

 # Debugging environment

+## Drupal
+It is recommended to use Drupal as an debugging environment.
+Instructions on how to set up Drupal via docker, enable H5P, and link local repositiories can be found here: https://h5p.org/development-environment-docker.

 ## Signaling Server
 Run `npm run server` to start a debugging signaling server locally on port `1234`